IBM/z_ansible_collections_samples/zos_management/zosmf_cloud_provisioning_and_management/README.md

 # z/OSMF Cloud Provisioning and Management

-This project provides sample playbooks which are used to demonstrate how to provision and manage z/OS middlewares/softwares, such as CICS, Db2, IMS, and WebSphere Liberty, on the target z/OS systems using roles provided by IBM z/OSMF collection included in the Red Hat Ansible Certified Content for IBM Z.
+This project provides sample playbooks which are used to demonstrate how to provision and manage z/OS middlewares/softwares, such as CICS, Db2, MQ, z/OS Connect, and WebSphere Liberty, on the target z/OS systems using z/OS middleware/software templates published in the z/OSMF Software Services Catalog and roles provided by IBM z/OSMF collection included in the Red Hat Ansible Certified Content for IBM Z.

 It is a good practice to review the playbook sample contents before executing them.